TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Introduction

+Large man-made scenarios are frequently characterized by textureless areas across varying scales, which can typically be predicted through their surrounding reliable pixels.
+Therefore, an inspiring idea is to identify textureless areas across different scales and extract their reliable pixels for plane fitting, thereby achieving both reconstruction of textureless areas and refinement of detailed regions.

+Therefore, we propose TSAR-MVS, a generalized post-processing MVS method that sequentially applies confidence-based outliers filtering, superpixel-based local refinement, and feature-based area generation to planarize textureless areas.
+Its distinctive design enables it to be applied after most methods and enhance their reconstruction results.
+As shown in Fig. \ref{fig1}, although ACMP~\cite{ACMP} constructs triangulation planar priors, it not only heavily relies on the precision of each reliable pixel but also struggles from incomplete image coverage.
+Differently, our method can exploit more robust and comprehensive plane prior insight, thus can recover precise and complete planes for reconstruction.
+Moreover, unlike TAPA-MVS~\cite{TAPA-MVS} which are limited to planarizing localized areas, our textureless-aware segmentation can extract textureless areas across broader scales, thereby not limited by superpixels size.

+Specifically, we first introduce a joint hypothesis filter consisting of a confidence estimator and a disparity discontinuity detector to provisionally remove outliers.
+Inspired by~\cite{Li, DeepC-MVS}, we first combine three confidence features extracted from the matching cost to filter wrong estimates.
+Furthermore, we maintain areas with continuous disparity, underpinning the assumption brought by ~\cite{SGM}.
+Through integrating both confidence estimator and disparity discontinuities into an aggregation score, we can treat small disparity discontinuities as outliers, while preserving reliable object edges which are continuous in disparity.

+Subsequently, to propagate the confident pixels with correct depth, we propose an iterative correlation refinement procedure.
+In each iteration, we first cluster pixels with similar perceptual features into same superpixels, then we apply RANSAC to planarize each superpixel, resulting in pixels within a superpixel sharing a consistent depth.
+Following this, a pixel-wise weighted median filtering (WMF) is used to propagate the correct depth to the surrounding areas.
+This iterative process is conducted over several rounds to ensure the propagation of reliable depth.
+Finally, another WMF is adopted to interpolate the depths and normals of the remaining pixels.

+Additionally, we propose a textureless-aware segmentation method combining edge detection and line detection.
+Typically, in man-made scenarios ~\cite{ETH3D, strecha, TNT}, pixels within the same textureless area exhibit a high degree of similarity.
+Thus, we attempt to separate textureless areas and independently estimate the depth of their homogeneous surfaces.
+Specifically, we first apply the Roberts edge detection to extract high-frequency information, followed by the Hough line detection that enhances region discrimination by concatenating separated edges into lines.
+By aggregating residual pixels into miscellaneous areas, we can distinguish and further planarize them, thereby improving reconstructing result.

-Experiments on extensive datasets, including the ETH3D high-resolution multi-view benchmark and the Strecha dataset, demonstrate that our method significantly outperforms other MVS methods.
-It exhibits robustness in recovering textureless areas of varying sizes.
+Experiments on extensive datasets, including the ETH3D high-resolution dataset, Tanks \& Temples dataset and Strecha dataset demonstrate that our method significantly outperforms other MVS methods.
 Furthermore, we demonstrate that our method can be incorporated as a component into other reconstruction pipelines to improve performance.

 In summary, our contributions are as follows: